 "It would be easier for the world to survive without the sun than to do so without the Holy Mass." --St. Padre Pio

-Our weekly Mass and Confession schedules are as follows:
+Our current Mass and Confession schedules are as follows:

 THE HOLY SACRIFICE OF THE MASS is the heart of the Church's life; it is the Source and Summit of the Christian life.
 Catholics have an obligation to attend Mass every Sunday; however, let us not think of it so much as an obligation but more as a privilege.
 If you would like to read the Sunday Mass Readings in advance, as well as learn more information about each reading, click here (courtesy of St. Louis University's "Sunday Website").
-To see which priests will be celebrating the various Masses, click on the separate link above, MASS CELEBRANTS.
-To read more about the Latin Mass (including celebrating the Sacraments of Baptism, First Communion, and Marriage in the Latin Rite, click on the main link, LATIN RITE.
+To read more about the Latin Mass (including celebrating the Sacraments of Baptism, First Communion, and Marriage in the Latin Rite, click on the main link, LATIN MASS/RITES.

-(During Holy Week, the schedule will be in the NEWS/EVENTS section)
+(During Holy Week and Christmas, the schedule will be on the HOME PAGE (center column)

 THE SACRAMENT OF PENANCEobtains pardon from God's mercy for the offenses committed against Him and, at the same time, reconciles the penitents with the Church which they have wounded by their sins and which by charity, by example, and by prayer, labors for their conversion.
 This sacrament is the first step in returning to the Father from whom one has strayed by sin.
 The disclosure or confession of sins to a priest is an essential element of this sacrament as the priest can withhold forgiveness if the person is not truly sorry or does not intent to stop committing the sin in question.
 In a profound sense, confession is also an acknowledgment and praise of the holiness of God and of His mercy toward sinful man.
 Through the priest's sacramental absolution, God grants the penitent "pardon and peace."
 The sacrament imparts to the sinner the love of God who reconciles us to Him: "Be reconciled to God."
 He who lives by God's merciful love is ready to respond to the Lord's call: "Go; but first be reconciled to your brother."